Autopilot

 - 1

-Looks at tariff context, reserve floor, solar forecast, and refill confidence before each charging or export decision.
+Looks at tariff structure, reserve floor, solar forecast, and later refill opportunities before each charging or export decision.

 - 2